jinjagit/connect_four/README.md

 Simon Tharby's solution to [Testing Your Ruby Code](https://www.theodinproject.com/courses/ruby-programming/lessons/testing-your-ruby-code?ref=lnav) (2nd exercise), Odin Project:

+#### exercise instructions: "Build Connect Four!
+Just be sure to keep it TDD."

 ## game-play:

 The game starts with an empty 'grid' and an invitation to the player to choose which grid column to 'drop' a 'piece' into: